Timon-R/TRA420_Modeling_2025/docs/air_pollution.md

 - Add unit tests when introducing new pollutants or weighting strategies to verify that percent-change aggregation and mortality calculations behave as expected (see `tests/test_air_pollution.py` for examples).

+### Edge Cases and Diagnostics

+- If baseline emissions are zero while scenario emissions are non‑zero (or vice versa), the emission ratio is undefined; the module skips those entries.
+- If both baseline and scenario emissions are zero for a year/pollutant, the ratio is treated as 1.0 (no change), yielding a zero mortality delta.
+- Outputs are monotone in the emission ratio under the log‑linear model; sanity check sign and magnitude by inspecting `*_health_impact.csv` and the aggregate summaries.